 David started the PhD program in Cultural Studies at George Mason University in 2014.
-He has a BFA in Film from Concordia University, an MA in Film & Television Studies from the University of East Anglia, and an MSc in Globalization with specializations in Culture and Politics from the Norwegian University of Science and Technology.
 Prior to his PhD studies, David worked for the Committee for Human Rights in North Korea, volunteered with Project Hope in the West Bank, worked on a traveling circus ship in Eastern Europe, and taught in South Korea for three and a half years.

 For his doctoral dissertation, David is researching the applicability of Trotsky’s concept of uneven and combined development as a theory of cultural globalization.

 David currently teaches in the Honors College, and has previously taught in the Cultural Studies department, and in Global Affairs.